Houston vs. Auburn Predictions & Picks - NCAA Tournament Second Round

 Houston vs. Auburn Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Saturday's contest between the Houston Cougars (32-3) and the Auburn Tigers (21-12) at Legacy Arena at BJCC has a projected final score of 72-64 based on our computer prediction, with a favored Houston squad taking home the win.
-Game time is at 7:10 PM ET on March 18.
+Saturday's contest between the Houston Cougars (32-3) and Auburn Tigers (21-12) matching up at Legacy Arena at BJCC has a projected final score of 72-64 (based on our computer prediction) in favor of Houston, who is listed as the favorite by our model.
+The game will begin at 7:10 PM ET on March 18.

-Based on our computer prediction, Houston is a good bet to cover the point spread, which currently sits at 5.5.
-The two sides are projected to exceed the 131.5 total.
+According to our computer prediction, Houston should cover the spread, which is currently listed at 5.5.
+The two teams are projected to eclipse the 131.5 total.

 Houston vs. Auburn Game Info & Odds